 We had a chilled afternoon, chatting, having tea and playing cards.
-And right at sunset we were off for another hike.
-This time the sky was clear but the views were still marvelous.
+And right at sunset, we were off for another hike.
+This time the sky was clear but the views were still marvellous.

 We had a simple dinner.
 Found a woman who baked us local bread and bought Ash-e-Doogh ( a local Iranian soup) from another.

 Nights in Filband were quite chilly.
 There were eight of us and blankets, cushions and mattresses only available for four!
 We were definitely not prepared for this and it was too cold to sleep uncovered.
 So we snuggled in and shared.
 It wasn’t very comfortable but we managed. 😉

 I’d recommend bringing your own sleeping bag if you ever visit.
 Waking up to watch the sunrise is also a must.
 We were lucky that we could get the most glorious view right from our balcony while we were wrapped in blankets. 🙂